google-marketing-solutions/gps-sgtm-pantheon/sgtm/dioscuri/README.md

         hidden depending on your selection
    - d.
 Add text prompts.
 You can add as many as you like.
 You can include data from other variables
    - e.
-If using Gemini 1.5 Pro you can include file prompts.
-Upload files to cloud storage and get their Google Cloud file path which will start with gs://.
+If desire you can also upload files to cloud storage and get their Google Cloud file path which will start with gs://.
 Ensure you select the correct file type.
 Any file types not listed are not available.
 See [documentation](https://cloud.google.com/vertex-ai/generative-ai/docs/model-reference/gemini)